Massive celestial amplitudes and celestial amplitudes beyond four points: Three-point celestial amplitudes

 To compare with the result in \cite[Section 3]{Pasterski:2016qvg}, we set $m_{3}=(1+\epsilon)(m_{1}+m_{2})$ with $\epsilon\rightarrow 0^{+}$, and in this limit we have the estimate

 This implies the leading term of \eqref{eq:threePointCoefficientMMMMassThresholdExpansion} can be obtained by setting $n_1=0$, then the remaining sum of $n_{2}$ can be performed, which leads to

-Notice that the leading term does not depend on the external conformal dimensions $\Delta_{i}$.
+Notice that except the factor $d_{\Delta_{1},\Delta_{2},\Delta_{3}}$ the leading term does not depend on the external conformal dimensions $\Delta_{i}$.
 Setting $d=2$ and $m_{1}=m_{2}=m$ then reproduce the result in \cite[Section 3]{Pasterski:2016qvg} upto a factor $(2\pi)^4i$ due to the different conventions of the scattering amplitude.